yuhueng/NLP-Project/README.md

-Here is the **complete, final version of the README.md**.

-I have integrated the **Google Colab/Training details**, the **Model Repository links**, and the **Interactive ZeroSpace Demo links** you provided into the correct sections.
-I also ensured the formatting is consistent, professional, and emoji-free.

-You can copy and paste this entire block to replace your current file.

----

 # Developing a Culturally Grounded Singlish-Adapted Conversational Simulator for Persona-Driven Interactions in Singapore

 A minimalist chat interface for a fine-tuned Singlish conversational AI.
 This system is built with a React (Vite) frontend and a FastAPI backend serving a trained model with LoRA adapters.